RiboswitchClassifier/riboflow/README.md

 Additional information
 -----
-For more information, please refer to our manuscript below.
+For more information, please refer and cite our manuscript below.

 *Premkumar KAR, Bharanikumar R, Palaniappan A.* (2020) Riboflow: Classifying riboswitches with >99% accuracy using deep learning. **Frontiers in Bioengineering and Biotechnology** 8:808 [Link](https://www.frontiersin.org/article/10.3389/fbioe.2020.00808)

-Please cite us if you use our services!
-Thanks

 Package Structure
 -----